Beer? Oh, go on then.

 Once the watering hole of merchants from the nearby Corn Exchange, hence the name.
 This Victorian pub is in the business district, situated behind a block of shops on Fenwick Street.
 Don’t judge a book by its cover, it may look small from the outside but the inside is absolutely beautiful.
 It’s an age-old institution that you just have to visit.

 Fancy a year’s worth of discounts and deals at some of Liverpool’s best independents?
-We are doing a special Independent Liverpool Membership Card deal for just one week.
-For just £10 for one (usually £15) or £15 for two (usually £20) you can eat, drink and shop at some of the city’s best independents and save some money a long the way.
+We are doing a special Independent Liverpool Membership Card deal for just this weekend.
+For just £12 for one (usually £15) or £17 for two (usually £20) you can eat, drink and shop at some of the city’s best independents and save some money a long the way.
 Save money, shop local – what’s not to like?
 Grab yours here.

 Special thanks to Dave Wood for the featured image.